 The data was weighted to adjust for differences between all patients at a GP practice and the subset of patients who actually completed the questionnaire.

-Fieldwork for the 2020 GP Patient Survey took place between 2 January and 6 April 2020.
-This means that some responses were collected after the coronavirus (Covid-19) outbreak began in England.
+Fieldwork for the 2021 GP Patient Survey took place between 4 January and 6 April 2021.
+In 2020, fieldwork took place between 2 January and 6 April 2020.
+This means that some responses were collected after the Covid-19 outbreak began in England.
 Analysis was conducted to understand whether the pandemic had an impact on results.
 The analysis found that, as only 1.2% of responses were received after lockdown measures were implemented, the results of the survey and validity of comparisons with previous surveys were not impacted by the pandemic.

 For more detailed information, please see the GP Patient Survey - Technical Annex.